 For everyone else, investing in e-commerce has helped, but not enough.
 The investment, it seems, need to be in lowering costs and prices.
 Stores like TJX and Ross have an edge thanks to their low operating costs, which allow them to see items at big discounts.

 To that end, Ross said its operating margin was 14.9% in Q2 versus 14.4% a year earlier.
 Better prices drove stronger-than-expected sales.
-For companies like Gap Inc. (NYSE:GPSD), it was the low-end brands (in this case, Old Navy) driving sales.
+For companies like Gap Inc. (NYSE:GPSC), it was the low-end brands (in this case, Old Navy) driving sales.
 Gap CEO, Art Peck referred to Old Navy as “the fastest-growing apparel brand in the U.S. among major retailers.”

 Also-Rans In Trouble

 Retailers where sales declined, Macy’s Inc. (NYSE:MC), Kohl’s Corp.
-(NYSE:KSSD) and J.C.
+(NYSE:KSSC) and J.C.
 Penney (NYSE:JCPC), to name 3, are going to have to change their business model, according to analysts, or they may not be able to turn things around.

 What’s Hot Despite Amazon